owebeeone/pythonopenscad/README.md

 	}
 -----

-Note that OpenScad script above is all using floating point numbers.
+Note that the OpenScad script above is all using floating point numbers.
 This is because PythonOpenScad converts all parameters to their corresponding expected type.

 If you paste this code into OpenScad you get this: